DenizBasgoren/zig-libterm/README.md

 # zig-libterm
-A small library for writing CLI games in ig
+A small library for writing CLI games in Zig

 ## to compile...
 Make sure you have zig 0.7.0, then